 Kelly want to generate awareness of the mistreatment of our planet locally as well as globally, so that our children and grandchildren may have a better place to live.
 We’re so glad to have Kelly on our board, with all her insight, honesty, and devotion to the Good Mind.

-Valerie is the Co-President of the congregation of Riverside-Salem United Church of Christ/Disciples of Christ, and was appointed to serve as the Riverside-Salem representative on the WNYPC board.
+Valerie is the Co-President of the congregation of Riverside-Salem United Church of Christ/Disciples of Christ, and is the appointed Riverside-Salem representative on the WNYPC board.

 Val is a longtime peace advocate.
 She says that in her teenage years she planned to join a kibbutz after a just peace was finally figured out for Israel and Palestine.
 Instead, in 1976 she migrated from NYC to Buffalo where she raised her two beautiful children.
 As they got older she got involved in trying to save the Libraries of Erie County, and counts saving the Niagara Branch as one of their great successes.
 You’re likely to see Val at gatherings devoted to more peace and justice in the community.